 Pour the dressing over your veggies and toss to evenly coat everything.

 This will allow the veggies to soak up the creamy juices and mesh the flavors together beautifully!
-Trust me: day of you’ll like the taste, but tomorrow?
+Trust me: the day of, you’ll like the taste.
+But tomorrow?
 You’ll be HOOKED!

 Cauliflower Potato Salad Swaps + Add-Ons